ShrutiKamble01/snake_game/README.md

 snake_game/
 │
-├── index.html # Main HTML file with embedded CSS and JS ├── Dockerfile # Docker configuration for containerizing the game ├── deployment.yml # Kubernetes deployment configuration
+├── index.html
+├── Dockerfile
+├── deployment.yml
-└── README.md # Project documentation
+└── README.md
 ## 🚀 Getting Started

 You can run this project in three ways: